 There are a number of reasons for this.
 IB requires strong teachers - it is almost entirely dependant on what your school and teachers put into it compared to the GCSE which is considerably more perscriptive in terms of syllabus and methodologies of delivery.
 Most importantly however there is no paper-based assesment - the MYP does not end in a recognized qualification, while GCSE does.

-In fact for many UAE and some US universities GCSE is sufficient for entrance, while the IB MYP would not be.
+In fact for some universities internationally, including the US, GCSE is sufficient for entrance, while the IB MYP would not be.

-At least partially because of this many UAE schools opt for the GCSE up to 16 and then the IBDP from post 16 education.
+At least partially because of this many international schools opt for the GCSE up to 16 and then the IB DP from post 16 education.